life-itself/web3/claims/well-defined.md

 # Is web3 a well-defined term?
 Web3 does not have any universally agreed upon definition.

 Web3 has been accused of becoming an intellectual nexus for many internet "thought leaders" to pontificate about grand visions of technical and financial reconfiguration largely detached from any concrete plans or implementations of these ideas.
-This may give rise to a [bubble](bubble.md) in the sale of [security](../concepts/security.md) tokens detached from any progress on building real companies or technologies and may even disincentive productivity in favour of pure [speculation](../concepts/speculation.md).
+This may give rise to a [bubble](bubble.md) in the sale of [security](../concepts/security.md) tokens detached from any progress on building real companies or technologies and may even disincentivize productivity in favour of pure [speculation](../concepts/speculation.md) on [ficticious commodites](../concepts/ficticious-commodity.md).

 Web3 has also been described as a means of doing [regulatory arbitrage](regulatory-arbitrage.md) on [securites](security.md) offerings to enrich venture capital firms using the broader public as exit [liquidity](../concepts/liquidity.md).

 Web3 has been [criticised](https://www.stephendiehl.com/blog/web3-bullshit.html) as being an intentionally ambiguous buzzword.

 ## References
 1. Morozov, Evgeny.
 2022.
 ‘Web3: A Map in Search of Territory’.
 The Crypto Syllabus.
 13 January 2022. https://the-crypto-syllabus.com/web3-a-map-in-search-of-territory/.
 1. O’Reilly, Tim.
 2021.
 ‘Why It’s Too Early to Get Excited About Web3’.
 O’Reilly Media.
 13 December 2021. https://www.oreilly.com/radar/why-its-too-early-to-get-excited-about-web3/.
 1. Patterson, Dan.
 2022.
 ‘Internet Guru Tim O’Reilly on Web3: “Get Ready for the Crash”’.
 CBS News.
 10 February 2022. https://www.cbsnews.com/news/web3-cryptocurrency-nft-tim-oreilly/.